Distress calls report sinking boats at 'boat parade' in support of Pres. Trump

 The incidents were reported at Lake Travis in Travis County, home of the state capital Austin.

-Videos posted to social media show hundreds of boats donning Trump flags idling in the Lake Travis water.
+Videos posted to social media show hundreds of boats donning Trump flags idling in the Lake Travis water and helicopters floating above.

 This is a breaking news report.
 Check back here for new developments.